Invasive Species Surveys

 An invasive species is any kind of plant, animal or organism which is not native to a particular area or country.
 Invasive non-native species (INNS) including Japanese knotweed, Himalayan balsam, topmouth gudgeon and Asian clam have the ability to spread rapidly, dominating an ecosystem and causing adverse ecological, environmental and economic impacts.

-It is estimated that a staggering £1.8 billion is spent annually to control the spread of INNS in the UK.
-At FiveRivers, our experienced ecologists are able to ascertain the presence and distribution of INNS through targeted surveys, walkovers, eDNA and remote sensing.
-Proactive knowledge of INNS is crucial in determining scheme designs, environmental permitting, working methods and appropriate mitigation to prevent their spread and avoid potential prosecution.
+It is estimated that a staggering £1.8 billion is spent annually to control the spread of invasive non-native species (INNS) in the UK.
+The invasive non-native species pose risks to human health, out-competing native species and destruction of habitat, so they can have significant impacts on people, wildlife and the environment.
+At FiveRivers, our experienced ecologists are able to ascertain the presence and distribution of invasive non-native species (INNS) through targeted invasive species surveys, walkovers, eDNA and remote sensing.
+Proactive knowledge of invasive non-native species (INNS) is crucial in determining scheme designs, environmental permitting, working methods and appropriate mitigation to prevent their spread and avoid potential prosecution.

 A member of FiveRivers' team during an invasive species survey